Contact Us for a Free Consultation (213) 542-0979

 I have a lot of clients who go in there and don't realize they have the gun for various reasons.
 So, the jurors are going to look at all the surrounding circumstances in deciding whether or not you knew you had this particular gun.

-So, you have to come in and sit down and we'll go over all of the facts and details and I'll give you a pretty good feel for what your chances might be going to trial depending on the circumstances as to why you had the gun.
+So, you have to come in and sit down.
+We'll go over all of the facts and details, and I'll give you a pretty good feel for what your chances might be going to trial, depending on the circumstances of why you had the gun.

-So, you really have to have a good reason for why you had the gun, why you didn't realize you had the gun, and I would say in a case like that, you're going to probably have to testify.
+So, you really have to have a good reason for why you had the gun, why you didn't realize you had the gun, and I would say in a case like that, you're going to have to testify probably.
 They're not just going to give you the benefit of the doubt.

-They don't want people on planes either with guns because they have to ride these planes and they realize the police, the judges, the prosecutors are just trying to protect the public with these gun laws.
+They don't want people on planes with guns because they have to ride these planes, and they realize the police, the judges, and the prosecutors are just trying to protect the public with these gun laws.

 Review of Evidence to Determine Best Strategy

-They're going to say well, we think they did know and here's why, and now I can go back to you and say okay, if the case goes to trial, here is the evidence they're going to bring to bear to show that you knew that you had a gun or you should have reasonably known under the circumstances.
+They're going to say, "Well, we think they did know, and here's why."
+Now, I can go back to you and say, "Okay, if the case goes to trial, here is the evidence they're going to bring to bear to show that you knew that you had a gun or that you should have reasonably known under the circumstances."

-And if that looks like it's going to be believable evidence then you're probably not going to want to go to trial.
+And if that evidence looks like it could be believable, then you're probably not going to want to go to trial.

 Contact our Los Angeles Criminal Lawyers

-So, if you have one of these cases — whether you're innocent or your guilty — you need an attorney, because even if you're guilty you want to do everything you can to stay out of jail to protect all of your freedoms and protect your criminal record and a whole host of other things.
+So, if you have one of these cases — whether you're innocent or guilty — you need an attorney.
+Even if you're guilty, you want to do everything you can to stay out of jail, avoid hefty fines, and protect all of your freedoms and your criminal record.
+A conviction could have a significant impact on your future travel and employment opportunities, among other things.

 So, pick up the phone.
 Ask to get a meeting with Ron Hedding.
-I'll sit down with you and use my 26 years of experience, my connections with the DA's office, the City Attorney's office and I'll do everything I can to help you.
+With my 26 years of experience and my connections with the DA's office and the City Attorney's office, I have successfully defended numerous clients in similar cases.
+I'll sit down with you and use my expertise to do everything I can to help you.

 Related Content: